Ephigenia/franklin/README.md

 # Changelog

+* 2010-08-21
+	* Added possibility to add display configiration for tests
+	* Some tests have `number` as their default display (rollover shows chart)
+	* chart data is shiftet to minimum to see progress zoomed

 * 2010-06-21
 	* Fixed bug in Google SERP Test where name of test was set after constructing class and same file used, so test was ignoring interval